PetterRein/TDT4140/README.md

 ```
 Run 44.jar
 ```
-You should now have server running and see the login page
+You should now have server running and see the login page.
+Available users in sample.db is: syking@mail.co with password 123
+admin@o.com with password 33
+lege@mail.co with password 321

 ## Built With